ternava/Incremental-build/README.md

-# Running the experiments from the Dockerfile
+# Running the experiments using the Dockerfile

 (comment: the docker image will be added also in the Docker Hub)